-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The Performance and Statistical Data, included as Schedules 1 through 9, is not a required part of the basic financial statements, but is supplementary information required by Louisiana State Law.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The performance and statistical data is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 We have applied certain limited procedures, which are described in the Independent Accountant's Report on Applying Agreed-Upon Procedures.
 We did not audit this information and, accordingly, we do not express an opinion on it.